John-Kingham/quality-shares/README.md

 ### Scrum Development Phase

-In this phase, I turned the requirements and structural/skeletal (e.g. wireframe) designs into working software across three sprints.
+In this phase, I turned the requirements and structural/skeletal designs (e.g. wireframes) into working software across three sprints.

+For each sprint, my goal was to allocate up to 60% of the sprint backlog to must-have items, and up to 20% each to should-have and could-have items.
+In practice, with such a small project with so few user stories, this was impossible, but that was still the goal.

-For more information on each sprint and their associated user stories and tasks, please see the [GitHub Project](https://github.com/users/John-Kingham/projects/14/views/1).
+You can find more detail about each user story, including acceptance criteria and how I broke the stories down into individual tasks, in the related [GitHub Project](https://github.com/users/John-Kingham/projects/14/views/1).

 ### Sprint 1